sumandasntu/Interpretable-Meteorological-OOD/README.md

 Change Directory with *cd Interpretable-Meteorological-OOD*
 ## Preparation of Customize Dataset
 Put all the image data in a single folder.
-Then run the scripts for data-splitting and data-augmentation (rain and lightness).
+Then run the scripts for data-splitting and data augmentation (rain-I and lightness).
 ### Data splitting
 Run the script *python Data_splitting.py --path (Path of the image dataset e.g.,/home/Data_set_for_WVAE/CARLA/image_data)* from the folder Data Splitting and Augmentation.
 ### Data augmentation